tonethar/IGME-230-GDD-Master/notes/php-random-activity-demo.md

 - That was pretty easy, it really was.
 And you will eventually see that downloading web services on the *client-side* using JavaScript is a little more involved
 - For a challenge, create a new PHP acript named **random-joke.php** and try using this [Chuck Norris Web Service](http://www.icndb.com/api/) to instead download a random joke
 - Another challenge would to switch back to the [Bored API](https://www.boredapi.com/about), add form fields that would allow the user to specify different types of activities with a form field - there are 7 different types -
-"education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", and "busywork" - see the API docs about this
+"education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", and "busywork" - see the Bored API docs about how to do this